 In this episode of Climate Rising, we explore how Netflix, a global entertainment powerhouse, is leveraging its platform to tell compelling stories about climate change.
 Stewart, Netflix's first

-Sustainability Officer, joins host Mike Toffel to discuss the company’s strategic approach to sustainability, the importance of embedding climate themes in popular content, and how these efforts aim to educate and inspire action among its vast audience.
+Sustainability Officer, joins host Mike Toffel to discuss the company’s strategic approach to sustainability, and the importance of embedding climate themes in popular content.
 Stewart shares insights into the challenges and opportunities of incorporating climate considerations into both operations and storytelling, revealing how Netflix is contributing to the global climate conversation.

 This episode is the first of our latest series on climate in media and entertainment, where we explore and understand the role of storytelling in shaping climate actions.
 Today we have Bill Weir, Chief Climate Correspondent at CNN who shares his expertise on how CNN integrates climate narratives into their news coverage, the power of storytelling, and the strategies they employ to highlight both the urgency of the climate crisis and the innovative solutions emerging worldwide. Â